Healthier Workplaces | A Healthier World

 Lauren E. Kesslak, CIH, CSP is an Industrial Hygienist in the DC metro area.
 She is currently an Environmental Project Manager at ECS Mid-Atlantic based out of National Harbor, MD.
 Lauren has a Bachelor of Science degree in Biology from Saint Francis University (Loretto) and a Master of Science degree in Biology from Shippensburg University.
 She is Certified in Comprehensive Practice by the American Board of Industrial Hygiene (CIH), and by the Board of Certified Safety Professionals (CSP).

-Christie De Vito, CIH, GSP is a Principal EHS Engineer at the Northrop Grumman Annapolis campus.
+Christie De Vito is a Principal EHS Engineer for a local defense contractor.
+She also supports field site locations along the east coast.
 She has her BS in Safety Sciences from Indiana University of Pennsylvania, and her MS in Industrial Hygiene from the University of Iowa.
-She recently earned her CIH in the fall of 2020.
-As an early career professional, Christie is excited to become more involved in AIHA and the local Potomac chapter.
+She has her CIH and CSP.

 Terms for Current Board Members